insertjokehere/willhughes.name/content/post/crappy_ux_and_consumer_electronics.md

 _beep beep_

-Dearest Human,
+<code>Dearest Human,</code>

-It has come to my attention that you aborted your preset cooking program one minute and forty-eight seconds from the end and have not instructed me to restart it for two minutes, therefore I am assuming that you are no longer in need of my services at this time.
-I feel it fitting to inform you of this fact, and to remind you that if you desire my services again, you need only to ask.
+<code>It has come to my attention that you aborted your preset cooking program one minute and forty-eight seconds from the end and have not instructed me to restart it for two minutes, therefore I am assuming that you are no longer in need of my services at this time.
+I feel it fitting to inform you of this fact, and to remind you that if you desire my services again, you need only to ask.</code>

-Yours Faithfully,<br />
+<code>Yours Faithfully,<br />
-Microwave
+Microwave</code>

-Dearest Microwave,
+<code>Dearest Microwave,</code>

-Please kindly shut the hell up.
+<code>Please kindly shut the hell up.</code>

-Yours Sledgehammeringly,<br />
+<code>Yours Sledgehammeringly,<br />
-Will
+Will</code>

 Before you dismiss this complaint as being a minor nit-pick, consider the implicit assumption that caused the designers to implement this feature: